 But where those brands failed, local patisseries adapted.
 Due to popular demand, fatcarons are triple the size of the originals and appear in outrageous flavours, often selling out before the end of the business day.
 They also often contain chunks of chocolate, fruit or other kinds of biscuits sandwiched elegantly between the two almond cookies.

-Now, Sydneysider’s are being treated to fabulously designed fatcarons.
+And it seems that us Aussies love the Korean iteration too, with Sydney’s Fatcaron now selling the delicious treats.
+Now, Sydneysiders are being treated to fabulously designed fatcarons.
 There’s even been Pikachus, Golden Gaytimes, and Air Jordans!